The colloquial American-English phrase as busy as, or busier than, a one-armed paperhanger, and variants, mean exceedingly busy.

 It was at 3 o’clock when the meeting was to take place.
 We all met in a bum saloon over on 8th Avanue [sic], somewhere near 37th Street, and waited for the mitt artists.
 There was a restaurant upstairs.
 A man with red grogans was the chef and he was as busy as a one-armed paper hanger with the hives.

-5-: The second-earliest occurrence of as busy as a one-armed paperhanger that I have found is from Novices at Kicking.
+5-: From Novices at Kicking.
 Americans Are Not the Champion Grumblers.
-Europeans Are Experts, by Clarence L. Cullen, published in The Evening Star (Washington, D.C.) of Saturday 20th October 1906—the author described
+Europeans Are Experts, by Clarence L. Cullen, published in The Evening Star (Washington, D.C.) of Saturday 20th October 1906—the author described:

 a Russian grand duke, a young man said to be worth some few hundreds of millions of dollars, a spender from away back, a man who on his tour of this country was as busy as a one-armed paper-hanger with the hives just tossing away money.

-6-: An extended variant occurs in Letters From An Old Sport To His Son In College, by Jim Nasium, published in the Chattanooga Daily Times (Chattanooga, Tennessee) of Sunday 28th October 1906:
+6-: From Letters From An Old Sport To His Son In College, by Jim Nasium, published in the Chattanooga Daily Times (Chattanooga, Tennessee) of Sunday 28th October 1906:

 Dear Son—The bats in your garret must be flapping their wings again.
 If you hoop up with that gang of pikers to play professional football it’s bye-bye to the knowledge factory and back to the wheat belt for you.
 There’s something better ahead of you, and you just stay right where you are and keep busier than a one-armed philosopher with the itch working in a high wind.

-Incidentally, in Letters From an Old Sport To His Son in College, published in the Chattanooga Daily Times (Chattanooga, Tennessee) of Sunday 28th April 1907, Jim Nasium wrote:
+8-: From Letters From an Old Sport To His Son in College, by Jim Nasium, published in the Chattanooga Daily Times (Chattanooga, Tennessee) of Sunday 28th April 1907:

 If you would succeed in baseball when you get on the field you want to keep busier than a one-armed paper-hanger with the hives.